ansel1/merry/README.md

     // Get the location of the error (the first line in the stacktrace) file, line := merry.Location(err)

     // Get an HTTP status code for an error.
-Defaults to 500. code := merry.HTTPCode(err)
+Defaults to 500 for non-nil errors, and 200 if err is nil. code := merry.HTTPCode(err)

 }